eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 #### 6.2.2 Wallet Provider registration and notification

-Figure 6 depicts the Wallet Provider to the top of the EUDI Wallet Instance.
-To the left and below of this, the figure also shows that a Wallet Provider registers itself and its Wallet Solution with a Wallet Provider Registrar in its Member State.
+Figure 6 depicts the Wallet Provider to the top of the Wallet Unit.
+To the left and below of this, the figure also shows that a Wallet Provider registers itself and its Wallet Solution with a Wallet
+Provider Registrar in its Member State.
 Subsequently, the Member State notifies the Wallet Provider to the European Commission.

 The Wallet Solution provided by the Wallet Provider is certified by a Notified Body.
 The certification process is described in [chapter 7](#7-security-and-data-protection).